 Along with vigilance and public exposure, animal-welfare activists are trying to end the use of animals in research projects.

-Last month, the Washington-based People for the Ethical Treatment of Animals persuaded Air China Ltd. (601111) to join Delta Air Lines Inc. and (DAL) American Airlines Inc. in agreeing to end shipments of monkeys into the U.S.
+Last month, the Washington-based People for the Ethical Treatment of Animals persuaded Air China Ltd. (601111) to join Delta Air Lines Inc. and (DAL:US) American Airlines Inc. in agreeing to end shipments of monkeys into the U.S.

 “If you stop the pipeline into the U.S., that will curtail the number of monkeys used for research,” said Justin Goodman, associate director of PETA’s laboratory investigations department.